waldt/goplus/CONTRIBUTING.md

 2. Create a descriptive branch name (e.g., 'fix-layers-command')
 3. Make your changes, ideally with accompanying tests.
 4. Submit a pull request with a clear explanation of the changes made.

-## Code Style

-* We strive to maintain a consistent code style.
-[Add specifics about your preferred formatting/style guide if applicable]

 ## Getting Help